Introduction to quantum groups: 4a. Tensor categories

 (3) This once again follows from Theorem 4.1.

 (4) This is clear from definitions.

 (5) This follows from Proposition 4.5 above. \end{proof}

-Our main purpose in what follows will be that of proving that the converse of the above statement holds.
-In other words, we would like to prove that any tensor category in the sense of Definition 4.6 must appear as a Tannakian category.
-We first have:
+Our purpose in what follows will be that of proving that the converse of the above statement holds.
+That is, we would like to prove that any tensor category in the sense of Definition 4.6 must appear as a Tannakian category.
+And with this being obviously a powerful ``linearization'' result, as advertised in the beginning of this chapter.

+As a first result on this subject, providing us with a correspondence $C\to A_C$, which is complementary to the correspondence $A\to C_A$ from Proposition 4.7, we have:

 \begin{proposition} Given a tensor category $C=(C(k,l))$, the following algebra, with $u$ being the fundamental corepresentation of $C(U_N^+)$, is a Woronowicz algebra:

 In the case where $C$ comes from a Woronowicz algebra $(A,v)$, we have a quotient map: